Here are some useful Dark Souls 2 Scholar of the First Sin Hints, Tips and Tricks submitted by DuneMan, our staff and a few other visitors.

 More space - If you find yourself running out of space in your inventory, don't forget to use your item box at a bonfire.
 If you have 99 of an item, you can move it over to the item box (which can also hold a max of 99 of a certain item), this way you can hold a total of 198 of each item in the game.

-Adaptability is much more helpful later on - It helps on invisibility frames when rolling.
+Adaptability is much more helpful later on - It helps increase invincibility frames when rolling as well as estus flask drinking speed.
 Around 20 points in this skill is recommended.

 Fast rolls - Keep equipment load below 70% to be able to roll quickly.
 Note that the higher the percentage of equip load you have, the slower your stamina recovery is.

-You can buy arrows from the smith in the hub, hundreds a few thousand souls.
-Mid game and out especially, this will give alot more options on several occaions.
-More so than Dark Souls 1.
+You can buy arrows from the smith in the hub, hundreds for a few thousand souls.
+Mid game and end game especially.

 Buffing an infused weapon further - Take note that you can further buff an infused weapon with Sunlight Blade.
 Although you can't use Resin on infused weapons, Miracle buffs like Sunlight blade still work.
 This can make weapons very powerful.